 By taking these various elements from other vehicles and combining them into one package, Honda is attempting to reduce costs.
 Honda has also cut down on weight: the CR-Z weighs just 2,800 pounds (1,270 kilograms) -- fairly light for a hybrid car.
 This is mainly due to a lighter body and a smaller battery.
 Many older hybrids are weighed down by extremely heavy battery packs, which, ironically, results in poor fuel economy.

-For lots more information about hybrid technology or other related topics, follow the links on the next page.
+For lots more information about hybrid technology or other related topics, follow the links below.